When you install ArcGIS Server, you will find the following:

 - Most functionality is open (not locked down).

-In order to reduce the vulnerability of your server, you should follow best practices such as allowing only the minimum necessary privileges to the ArcGIS Server account.
+To reduce the vulnerability of your server, you should follow best practices such as allowing only the minimum necessary privileges to the ArcGIS Server account.
 Some of these recommendations are outlined in Best practices for configuring a secure environment.